Michael Douglas: 2001–2012: Established actor

 Douglas starred in Don't Say a Word (2001), filmed shortly before his marriage to Zeta-Jones.
-In 2003, he starred in It Runs in the Family, which featured three generations of his family (his parents, Kirk and Diana, as well as his own son, Cameron).
-The film, although a labor of love, was not successful, critically or at the box office.
+In 2003, he starred in It Runs in the Family, which featured three generations of his family (his parents, Kirk and Diana, as well as his son, Cameron).
+Although a labor of love, the film was not successful, critically or at the box office.
+Also in 2003, Douglas starred in The In-Laws.
+Douglas was awarded the Cecil B. DeMille Award at the Golden Globes in 2004.
+Michael and Kirk Douglas are the only father and son pair to have both been awarded this recognition.
 He then starred in and produced the action-thriller The Sentinel in 2006.
 During that time, he also guest starred on the episode "Fagel Attraction" of the television sitcom Will & Grace as a gay cop attracted to Will Truman (Eric McCormack); the performance earned Douglas an Emmy Award nomination for Outstanding Guest Actor in a Comedy Show.
+Douglas was also the voice of founding father Benjamin Franklin in Freedom: A History of US, the PBS television adaptation of Joy Hakim's 10-volume book A History of US.